 - understand the quantum mechanical description of the electromagnetic field and the associated concepts such as field correlation functions, basic quantum states of light and Wigner functions,

-- have an understanding of the basic concepts of quantum information theory, including entanglement and the density matrix formalism, and to be able to perform calculations in this formalism,
+- have an understanding of the basic concepts of light-matter interactions on the quantum level, and to be able to perform calculations in this formalism,

 - have knowledge of the present state of the art in experimental quantum optics, including the engineering challenges involved,